AmitByteOrbit/FCND-Estimation-CPP/README.md

 # Estimation Project #

 ## My Solution ##
-This is the readme for my project submission.
+This is the README for my project submission.
 The original project README has be moved to Project - RM.md for reference.
 This has been a challenging project and I enjoyed incorportating the controller from the previous project at the end.
 The math was challenging at times during the lessons but implementing it in the project framework was a great exercise.